FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/columns/negotiatedlistcost.md

 * Cost and usage reports contain cost/myCost and cost/myCostOverage columns.
   * **cost/myCost** - The cost charged for this line of usage. `myCost` is equal to `usage/billedQuanty * cost/unitPrice`.
 Note: billedQuantity, myCost, and unitPrice are inclusive of Overage numbers.
   * **cost/myCostOverage** - The cost billed for overage usage of a resource.
-* Conclusion: Mapping **cost/myCost** to negotiated list cost and cost/myCostOverage to billed cost
+* Conclusion: Mapping **cost/myCost** to Contracted Cost and cost/myCostOverage to Billed Cost